-Q: That still seems like a long time.
-Who’s running the church in the meantime?
+Q: Who’s running the church in the meantime?

 A: Interim pastor, Tom Dabasinskas who was nominated by a subcommittee of session after consideration of a number of candidates and voted on by Session, will be a “bridge” between Pastor Mike and our new pastor, and will support the ongoing ministries and committees at North Point.
 This transitional time is important to allow the church to adjust and prepare for the changes ahead.
 Even though pastor Mike isn’t leaving the area, our congregation will still be grieving the loss of his leadership and regular presence at North Point.
 This process shouldn’t be rushed.
 Tom is specially trained to administer to churches in transition, and can help make this a healthy and productive time for the congregation.

 Q: What input will the congregation have in this process?